B is for B-Vitamins

 Someone sent me a link to a site that had some side effects from “a” b-vitamin.
 And my reply to that could be longer, but short reply:

-- I believe that yes – we do need to consider working with our doctors – in tandem – like my mother does when her nephrologist “okays” a supplement.
+- I believe that, Yes – we do need to consider working with our doctors – in tandem – like my mother does when her nephrologist “okays” a supplement.
 But she trusts his judgment (he is open to being teachable and he knows everyone’s body is different and he also has seen the powerful healing help of supplements).
-Also, she needs to work in tandem with him because of her past. but my serious issues with this whole “dumbing down and brain-washing” of “ask your doctor” “ask your doctor” is that they usually are trained to manage symptoms.
+Also, she needs to work in tandem with him because of her past health history.
+However, my serious issues with this whole “dumbing down and brain-washing” of “ask your doctor” “ask your doctor” is that they usually are trained to only manage symptoms.
 So please please please start to think for yourself and do a little research.
 My best advice came from those who healed and shared what they did.
 I then went with my gut and tweaked things for my needs and waited – prayed – assessed – tried other stuff.
 The problem with the whole over dependence on doctors is that it leads us too be disappointed when they “don’t know” – or make mistakes – or prescribe drugs and then we are still not where we think we should be.
 A young actress from the sitcom Modern Family was just bitching on Twitter about how her doctor is letting her down.
 I am not sure if it is the same actress that complained-tweeted about CVS at the holidays – but what I saw from this actress was lack of empowerment and blaming the doctor for letting her down.
 We have to fight and advocate for our own health and we need to learn to be empowered.
 If not – it is only a matter of time until you will have bunch of prescription meds – which would be not too bad if they worked – but they do NOT usually get to root causes.
 It is not the way allopathic care works.

 Okay, so let’s wrap up the letter B post with this reminder to be bold, be true, be kind, and be you…